History of MSNBC: 1996–2007: Internight

 The current MSNBC newsroom in Manhattan.

 Primetime featured an hour-long interview program called Internight (which showcased the stars of NBC News), followed by the network's flagship newscast.
 It was a rotating host lineup of big names such as Tom Brokaw, Katie Couric, Bob Costas, Bryant Gumbel and Bill Moyers.
 The first Internight included an interview with President Bill Clinton, who took questions from callers and e-mailers.
 BET host Ed Gordon also contributed to the new network by hosting the Saturday version of Internight.

 Brian Williams and Soledad O'Brien

 The original two primetime shows were The News with Brian Williams, hosted by Brian Williams, and The Site, a show about the Internet and computers co-hosted by Soledad O'Brien and a "live" computer-generated character called Dev Null played by Leo Laporte.
 Other shows that made use of the Internet included News Chat featuring Mary Kathleen Flynn, and a look into the past with Time & Again, anchored by Jane Pauley.
 The Site was canceled in 1997 and was eventually followed by The News being dropped and relocated to CNBC in 2002.

+The crash of TWA Flight 800 was broken on The News by Williams several minutes before CNN; Howard Rosenberg of the Los Angeles Times felt that its coverage was initially marred by disorganized coordination with NBC News personnel (as many of its chief correspondents were in Atlanta for coverage of the 1996 Summer Olympics) and technical issues, but improved throughout the evening and benefited from WNBC's helicopter imagery.
+However, he still felt that CNN's Linden Soles-led coverage was of better quality.